Paio

-Paio is a traditional embutido sausage of Portugal and Brazil.
+Paio is a traditional embutido Iberian sausage mainly produced in Spain, Portugal and Brazil.

+In Iberia, its production is concentrated in Southwest Spain and the Portuguese Alentejo region.

 Paio is made of pork loin, seasoned with garlic, salt, and Capsicum pepper and smoked.

 It is a hard sausage, usually made in a large diameter, and can be sliced and eaten on bread.

 In Brazil it is a common ingredient of the bean stew feijoada.